Please note the Borough's Curbside Recycling is the second Thursday of each month

 Weis Markets will also accept additional plastic bags, films and plastic wraps (i.e. the plastic from paper towel rolls, cases of water and produce bags).
 Check with the store where you recycle your bags to see if they accept the additional types of plastic bags and wrappers.
 All plastic must be clean, dry and free from all contaminates.
 If in doubt put your bags or plastic wrap in the trash.

-Rechargeable batteries can be recycled at Lowes, Target, Staples, and Best Buy.
+Rechargeable batteries can be recycled at Lowes, Target, Coles, and Best Buy.

 Shipping peanuts - Take to a shipping store (ie Ship Zone) or check with your local post office to find someone who eBay's.